dustinpfister/blog_posts/_posts/js-innerhtml.md

 In this section I will be covering alternatives to innerHTML, which for the most part is the create element method.
 However the create element method is never typically just used by itself, but in combination with a whole bunch of other html element methods and properties.
 This is because the return value of the create element object is an element object reference which is the same kind of object that there is to work with when getting a reference to a hard coded element by using a method like document.getElementById or document.querySelector.

- This is of course one reason why so many developers like to just use innerHTML as it is fairly easy to use to just create elements, but it does have its draw backs, and as such innerHTML is not at all a replacement for the alternative way of creating elements with javaScript.
+ This is of course one reason why so many developers like to just use innerHTML as it is fairly easy to use to just create elements with a String.
+However inner html does have its draw backs, and often I do like to use the create element method over innerHTml actually as often I do want to get a reference to an element object to preform some various things that I can only do so with such an object.
+So for many reason sit is often best to just get used to using the cerate element method actually at least when it comes to native javaScript by itself anyway.

 ### 2.1 - Basic create element example